jeremyjpj0916/fidelity-atp/README.md

 ## Important Notes

+- The trading bot interacts with Fidelity's UI, so it needs to be run on a machine where Fidelity ATP is installed and logged in
+- **Fidelity-specific restrictions apply:**
+  - For extended hours trading (pre-market or after-hours), only limit orders are supported by Fidelity
+  - The bot will return an error if you try to use market orders with the `--extended_hours` option
+- Price and volume information may have 15-20 minute delays unless you have real-time data enabled in Fidelity
-1. **Do not move the Fidelity ATP window** after recording positions
+- Do not move the Fidelity ATP window after recording positions
-2. Keep the Fidelity ATP window visible and active during trading
+- Keep the Fidelity ATP window visible and active during trading
-3. The bot logs all activities to `trading_bot.log`
+- The bot logs all activities to `trading_bot.log`
-4. For limit orders, the `--limit_price` parameter is required
+- For limit orders, the `--limit_price` parameter is required
-5. The Go implementation generally offers better performance for frequent trades
+- The Go implementation generally offers better performance for frequent trades

 ## Troubleshooting